Non-Asymptotic Guarantees for Robust Statistical Learning under Infinite Variance Assumption: Simulation and real data studies

-We illustrate the effectiveness of regressions based on log-truncated ERM by the numerical experiments of standard logistic regression and negative binomial regression.
-Due to the condition (C.0): $\|\theta\|_{2} \le r$, the regression problem \eqref{eq:cantoniloss} is equivalent to the following $\ell_2$-regularized optimization:
+In this part, by stochastic gradient descent (SGD) algorithms, we illustrate the effectiveness of regressions based on log-truncated ERM by the numerical experiments of ordinary logistic regression and negative binomial regression.
+The elastic net DNN regressions are optimized by the Adam algorithm (SGD-based algorithm, \cite{kingma2014adam}), which is an extension of SGD.
+Moreover, the Adam algorithm is more computationally efficient than SGD under a large number of parameters, and it has few memory requirements.